-Animoto is built to be easy to use.
-Drag and drop your way to videos to share on social media, videos for your website, for friends and family, or just for fun.
-If you’re brand new here, we want to make it as easy as possible for you to start making videos.
+If you’re brand new to Animoto, we want to make it as easy as possible for you to start making videos right away.
 Head to our beginner’s guide for a quick rundown of how it all works, or check out the intro video below.

-Now that we’ve covered the basics, we’ll take a look at all of the features available in Animoto.
-Note that some features are only available on our Professional and Team plans.
-You can learn more about our plans right over here.
+Now that we’ve covered the basic steps to starting your video project, let’s take a look at all of the features available in Animoto.
+Note that some features are only available on a paid plan.
+You can learn more about all of our current subscription plans right here.

 We’re going to cover a lot in this section, so if you’re interested in learning about a specific feature, click to jump right to it from the following list: